limcaroline/graphdee/README.md

 Acknowledgments

 Big thanks to Code Institute’s team as well as materials and Level 5 Diploma in Web Application Development modules and walkthrough projects, which I have used as references!
-Special thanks to ChatGPT by OpenAI for assistance in troubleshooting and debugging, as well as support in ideas and structure.
+Special thanks to ChatGPT by OpenAI and Claude Code by Anthropic for assistance in troubleshooting and debugging, as well as support in ideas and structure.
 Thank you to all the mentioned in this readme and in VScode that was helpful in making this project!